arijitcodes/microstream-client/README.md

      - `event`: The event name to listen for.
      - `handler`: The function to handle the request.
 It receives the request data and returns the response.
 3. **Sending Requests**: The `sendRequest` method is used to send a request to another service.
 In this example, requests are sent to the "jwt-service" to generate a JWT and to the "profile-service" to fetch a profile by user ID.

 - **Parameters**:

   - `targetService`: The name of the target service.
   - `event`: The event name to trigger on the target service.
   - `data`: Optional data to send with the request.
+  - `allowLateResponseAfterTimeout`: Whether to allow handling late responses after the request times out (default: `false`).
+  - `onLateResponse`: Optional callback to handle late responses.
+This callback is invoked if:
+    - `allowLateResponseAfterTimeout` is true, and
+    - A late response is received after the request has timed out.

 - **Returns**: A promise that resolves with the response from the target service.

 - **Error Handling**: The `sendRequest` method is wrapped in a try-catch block to handle any errors that may occur during the request.
-For example, if a request is sent to an invalid service, the [Hub](#microstream-hub-) will respond with an error, which will be received by the client and thrown accordingly.
+For example, if a request is sent to an invalid service, the [**Hub**](#microstream-hub-) will respond with an error, which will be received by the client and thrown accordingly.
 The catch block will catch the error, and the user can display it using the `error.message` property.
+For more error related info, please have a look at the [Error Structure](#error-structure-) or the [Error Handling Section](#error-handling-)

 <hr>